Directory

 Leslie Dorrough Smith, Ph.D.

-Associate Professor of Religious Studies; Chair of the Women’s and Gender Studies Department.
-Phone 816-501-3684
+Dean of Arts and Sciences Professor of Religious Studies; Chair of the Women’s and Gender Studies Program Phone 816-501-3655

-Dr. Leslie Dorrough Smith specializes in the study of American evangelicalism and gender, race, and politics.
-Her most recent publication is Compromising Positions: Sex Scandals, Politics, and American Christianity (Oxford 2020), which examines the racial and gendered dynamics of American Christianity that influence the shape of the American political system.
-She is the author or author/editor of three additional books as well as numerous articles and book chapters.
-Presently, she is at work on a fifth book (with Dr. Steven Ramey, University of Alabama) about the politics behind the study of the world’s religions.
+Leslie Dorrough Smith, Ph.D., is the Dean of Arts and Sciences and Professor of Religious Studies and Women’s and Gender Studies.
+She specializes in the study of American evangelicalism and gender, race, and politics and publishes widely on a variety of topics.
+Her two latest books include Compromising Positions: Sex Scandals, Politics, and American Christianity (Oxford 2020), which examines the racial and gendered dynamics of American Christianity that influence the shape of the American political system.
+Her newest work (with Dr. Steven Ramey, University of Alabama) is Religions of the World: Questions, Challenges, and New Directions (Equinox 2024), which is a World Religions textbook that examines, among other things, the politics behind how we approach the world’s religions.
 Dr. Smith is a frequent speaker for both local and national organizations and events.

 Religion and Pop Culture (RS 111), World Religions (RS 117), Religion and Gender (RS 202), Religion and U.S. Politics (RS 203), Images and Realities of Gender (IS 310), Feminist Theory and Practice (PL 326), Being Together: Gender, Race, and Class in Global Context (IS 372), Religion and Economics (IS 302), Christianity in Film (IS 368)